 This post contains affiliate links.

-Baby Chick Supply List
+Baby Chick Supplies Shopping List

-The brooder is the first thing to buy for your chicks.
+The brooder is the first supply to buy for your chicks.
 The brooder is simply the place where your chicks will live until they’re 4-6 weeks old and can move to the chicken coop.
 The brooder keeps them contained and safe while they’re wee little babies.

 There are tons of great options for your brooder, and many of them are free!
 A large plastic bin or cardboard box will work just fine if you have one handy.
 We’ve seen fellow chicken keepers use old playpens, unused bathtubs, and large feed troughs to brood their chicks as well.